espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

 ### Reading the dataset with Dask.

-The dataset is large.
+The dataset is huge.
 It has more than 1.5Gb.
 We will use dask and pandas to read the file to make our life easier.

 Make sure to have [dask](https://docs.dask.org/en/stable/) and [pandas](https://pandas.pydata.org/) installed in your environment for this project.